harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 1. Use the left hand-side menu and click on **Stream Lineage**.
     Stream lineage provides a graphical UI of the end to end flow of your data.
 Both from the a bird’s eye view and drill-down magnification for answering questions like:

-    - Where did data come from?
+    - Where did the data come from?
     - Where is it going?
     - Where, when, and how was it transformed?